TheRickestRick/wordGame/README.md

 I also had a problem with the game time function being run every second.
 Because the game time changes data on the server, the function would be called every second.
 I solved this by creating a function that would only run one time when a new game is created.
 This made the time the same between multiple computers, and upon browser refresh.

 The code I wrote can be refactored, and made into a more streamlined program.
 As with anything, it can always be improved.
 There is redundancy in my functions, and I could have solidified some of my code into a more abstract render function for all of the game data.
-Since this was my first experience building a multiplayer game, without authentication and a server, I'm pretty happy that I managed to meet my personal goal of getting persistent game data, and met all of the rules for the challenge.
+Since this was my first experience building a multiplayer game, I'm pretty happy that I managed to meet my personal goal of getting persistent game data.